Android Auto Compatible Phone List

 Which phones are compatible with Android Auto?

-Now let us have a look at the phones that are compatible with the application.
+Now let us have a look at some of the phones that are compatible with the application.

 This marks the first generation of phones in the Pixel brands.
 The phone runs on Android 7.0, which is upgradable to 9.0.
 It might not be new in the market, but it offers excellent services when used for Android Auto.